 Time's up for fast fashion.
 With billions of tonnes of wasted materials dumped each year, we need to move to slow, ethical, and sustainable products.
 They might cost a little extra, but the lasting quality will make it worth it.

 - Footwear brand Allbirds need to become a staple in everyone's sustainable wardrobe.
 Their wool comes from farms with very high standards of farming practices, their laces are made from recycled bottles and their shoe boxes are made with 90% recycled cardboard.
 Shout out to their carbon natural dasher shoe—a serious achievement.
-They also just announced a collaboration with adidas to share their sustainable innovation and create a performance shoe that's as carbon neutral as possible.

 - If you need to stock up on some simple basics, look no further than Sunday Projects, who pride themselves on an ethical supply chain for their fabrics.
 Everything is handmade in New Zealand, so you know you're getting something special.